Starto Entertainment: Trainees (Junior)

 The Junior groups are groups within the agency that are yet to debut.
 On February 16, 2025, Starto announced a major reorganization within these groups, the results: one Junior starting solo activities (still as Junior) and the creation of 3 new groups.
 On April 1, 36 names were removed from the site, including AmBitious's Taro Yoshikawa and Raku Kawashita, and Lil Kansai's Ruuko Touma, who have departed the agency.

+In December 2025, former Timelesz Project candidate Noa Asai was announced as a new Junior.
+He and other Junior participated on Super Eight's Tadayoshi Okura's production "Junior Showcase 2025 Rising Star -Shinsei-", opened at the Tokyo Globe Theater on December 9.

+From January 29 to February 1, 2026, 77 Juniors, including groups ACEes, KEY TO LIT and B&ZAI, participated the Kanto–Kansai group concert series "Junior STAR to FESTIVAL 2026", started at the Yokohama Arena in Kanagawa.